zuozhenggh/learning-library/developer-library/apex/cicd-workflow/intro/intro.md

 *In order to run this workshop you need:*

-* A Mac OS X, linux or Windows machine (on Windows please use the Windows Linux Subsystem).
+* A Mac OS X, Linux or Windows machine (on Windows, use the Windows Linux Subsystem).
 * An Oracle Cloud Infrastructure (OCI) account with a Compartment setup.
 * Java 11 or later.
 * An Oracle account to download required software under license.